 Executive officers of the Company are listed below, all of whom are employed by Pillar.
 None of the executive officers receive any direct remuneration from the Company nor do any hold any options granted by the Company.
 Their positions with the Company are not subject to a vote of stockholders.
-The ages, terms of service, and all positions and offices with the Company, Pillar, and other affiliated entities, other principal occupations, business experience and directorships with other publicly-held companies during the last five years or more are set forth below.
+The ages, terms of service, and all positions and offices with the Company, Pillar, and other affiliated entities, other principal occupations, business experience and directorships with other publicly held companies during the last five years or more are set forth below.

-Daniel J. Moos, 63
+Daniel J. Moos, 67

-President and Chief Operating Officer (since April 2007) of the Company, TCI, IOT and (since March 2007) of Prime and (since April 30, 2011) of Pillar; Senior Vice President and Business Line Manager of U.S. Bank (NYSE) working out of their offices in Houston, Texas from 2003 to April 2007; Executive Vice President and Chief Financial Officer, Fleetcor Technologies a privately held transaction processing company that was headquartered in New Orleans, Louisiana from 1998 to 2003; Senior Vice President and Chief Financial Officer, ICSA a privately held internet security and information company headquartered in Carlisle, Pennsylvania from 1996 to 1998; and for more than five years prior thereto was employed in various financial and operating roles for PhoneTel Technologies, Inc. which was a publicly traded telecommunication company on the American Stock Exchange headquartered in Cleveland, Ohio (1992 to 1996) and LDI which was a publicly traded computer equipment sales/service and asset leasing company listed on the NASDAQ and headquartered in Corporation of Cleveland, Ohio.
+President (since April 2007), Chief Executive Officer (since March 2010), and Chief Operating Officer (April 2007 to March 2010) of the Company, TCI, and IOR; President (since December 2010), Chief Executive Officer (since March 2011), Treasurer (since October 2013), and Director (December 2010 to March 2011 and December 2016 to Present) of Pillar; Senior Vice President and Business Line Manager of U.S. Bank (NYSE) working out of their offices in Houston, Texas from 2003 to April 2007; Executive Vice President and Chief Financial Officer, Fleetcor Technologies a privately held transaction processing company that was headquartered in New Orleans, Louisiana from 1998 to 2003; Senior Vice President and Chief Financial Officer, ICSA a privately held internet security and information company headquartered in Carlisle, Pennsylvania from 1996 to 1998; and for more than five years prior thereto was employed in various financial and operating roles for PhoneTel Technologies, Inc. which was a publicly traded telecommunication company on the American Stock Exchange headquartered in Cleveland, Ohio (1992 to 1996) and LDI which was a publicly traded computer equipment sales/service and asset leasing company listed on the NASDAQ and headquartered in Corporation of Cleveland, Ohio.

-Gene S. Bertcher, 64
+Gene S. Bertcher, 68

-Executive Vice President (since May 2008) and Chief Financial Officer (since November 2, 2009) of the Company, TCI and IOT.
-Prior thereto (from February 2008 to March 2008) he was Executive Vice President and Interim Chief Financial Officer of the Company, TCI and IOT.
+Executive Vice President (since May 2008) and Chief Financial Officer (since November 2, 2009) of the Company, TCI and IOR.
+Prior thereto (from February 2008 to March 2008) he was Executive Vice President and Interim Chief Financial Officer of the Company, TCI and IOR.
 Mr. Bertcher is also President, Chief Executive Officer (since December 2006), and Chief Financial Officer (since January 2003) of New Concept Energy, Inc. (formerly CabelTel International Corporation), a Nevada corporation ("GBR"), which has its common stock listed on the NYSE MKT, a position he has occupied since November 1, 2004.
 From January 3, 2003 until November 1, 2004, Mr. Bertcher was also Chief Executive Officer of GBR.
 He has been a certified public accountant since 1973; Mr. Bertcher has been a director since June 1999 (and was from November 1989 to September 1996) of GBR.
 Until November 1989, Mr. Bertcher was a partner in Grant Thornton, LLP having served as the Chairman of its National Real Estate and Construction Committee.
 Executive Vice President and Chief Finance Officer of Pillar (since April 30, 2011).

-Louis J. Corna, 65
+Louis J. Corna, 70